m0saan/ft_services/README.md

 - Annotations can store large amounts of data, potentially in a structured format.
 - They are useful for storing version numbers, contributor lists, contact details, short release descriptions, links to logs and dashboards...

+### Deployments
+Deployments in Kubernetes let you manage a set of identical pods through a single parent object—the deployment.